 Symptoms of Hypnagogic Hallucinations

-Sensory or tactile hypnagogic hallucinations refer to when a person feels bodily sensations that aren’t actually occurring.
-For example, you might feel weightless, or like you’re falling.Sometimes people sense that another person is in the room, even though no one is present.
+Sensory or tactile hypnagogic hallucinations refer to when a person feels bodily sensations that are not actually occurring, like the feeling of falling or weightlessness.Sometimes people sense that another person is in the room, even when no one is present.
 This sensory hallucination is commonly associated with sleep paralysis, which can co-occur with hypnagogic hallucinations.

 When Should You See a Doctor?

-How Can You Stop Having Hypnagogic Hallucinations?
+How Can You Prevent Hypnagogic Hallucinations?